-This condition shows that the dispersion does not break the degeneracy on the azimuthal number $m$, in analogy to the LRA.
-Nevertheless, the solution of Eq.\ \eqref{eq:modecond} gives multiple eigenenergies $\omega_{ln}$, labeled as \mbox{$n=0,1,2,3,...$}, and associated to the number of nodes of the charge density in the radial direction, for each $l$ polar term.

-These solutions are obtained numerically and provide all the possible plasma resonances excited at a spherical NP of radius $a$ for a homogeneous electron gas with Wigner-Seitz radius $r_{s}$.
-In the case of $l=0$, the energies are obtained analytically as:
+The dispersion from Eq.~\eqref{eq:modecond} does not break the degeneracy with respect to the azimuthal number $m$, in analogy to the LRA.
+Nevertheless, it gives multiple eigenenergies $\omega_{ln}$, labeled as \hbox{$n=0,1,2,3,...$}, and associated with the number of nodes of the charge density in the radial direction, for each $l$ polar term.
+These solutions are obtained numerically and provide all the possible plasma resonances excited at a spherical nanoparticle of radius $a$ for a homogeneous electron gas with Wigner-Seitz radius $r_{s}$.
+In the case of $l=0$, their energies are obtained analytically as: